-Carbon Steel Floor Plates
+Carbon Steel Floor Plate

 The differences occur in producing the rolled raised figure (patterns) at regular intervals on one side of the plate.
 The raised figure is produced by the final pass of a steel plate at hot rolling temperatures between one or more rolls – one roll having a pattern cut into it so that part of the metal on one surface of the plate is forced into the depressions on the pattern roll.

-or call us today at 800-861-8272.
+For inquiries, call us today at 800-861-8272.